tcollette1/PlaylistPicker/README.md

 # PlaylistPicker
 A simple internet radio automation application for scheduling playlists and station IDs, built on Mac Catalyst and the Music app.
 I created PlaylistPicker from an iOS app called Radio Run I designed to work on an iPhone or iPad.
 Since handheld device apps sleep when unattended, the playlist scheduling required human assistance to work properly, so I ported Radio Run to work exclusively for Mac Catalyst.
 To run PlaylistPicker as intended, there are several requirements:
 1) A fairly large music collection.
 To run mine 24/7, I created 7 playlists with 200 to 600 songs each.
 Most of them run every day, some on weekends.
 2) A few dozen audio files that serve as your station IDs.
 These are 5-15 seconds long in my system.
+I record them using tools such as Audacity, GarageBand, and either live voice or computer speech.
+Give each playlist’s IDs a song and an artist name at minimum in the audio file metadata.
+The artist name should be consistent across each playlist they will be used within.
+Create one or more separate playlists for your IDs.
+3) Preferably running a MacOS that Apple currently supports—as of this writing Monterrey thru Ventura.
+Mac Catalyst only works from Catalina and beyond.
+On launch, you will be prompted to create at least two playlists in Playlist Set Up.